Urinary Tract Infection In Cats

 A culture and sensitivity test can reveal if bacteria is present and also tell the vet exactly what type of bacteria it is and which antibiotic is most likely to be successful in treating it.
 This is important because different bacteria respond to different antibiotics.

-If the veterinarian suspects your cat has bladder stones, x-rays may be recommended to confirm their presence.
+If the veterinarian suspects your cat has bladder stones, x-rays or ultrasound may be recommended to confirm their presence.
 Depending on the symptoms your cat is showing, the vet may also recommend blood work.

 Also Read: Best Cat Food for Urinary Tract Health

 Therapeutic cat food for urinary health is available with a prescription, either through your veterinarian or purchased online.
 If you’d rather not feed a prescription food, many companies now make over-the-counter diets for urinary health.
-Always consult with a veterinarian before changing your cat’s diet.
+There are also urinary supplements available to optimize cat urinary health.
+Always consult with a veterinarian before changing your cat’s diet or starting a supplement.

 Also Read: 6 Delicious Homemade Cat Food Recipes